itorgashov/Expresso/docs/packages.md

 - `IFilterParser` / `FilterParser` — turns a filter query string into a `FilterCriteria` (throws if the parsed root is not a boolean expression).
 - `ISortDirectiveParser` / `SortDirectiveParser` — turns a sort query string into a `SortDirective`.
+- `LiteralParseOptions` — optional culture and date/time format patterns for quoted literals (defaults preserve ISO dates and invariant time-of-day rules).
-- DI registration: `services.AddRequestParametersParsers()` registers both as singletons.
+- DI registration: `services.AddRequestParametersParsers()` (defaults), `AddRequestParametersParsers(Action<LiteralParseOptions>)`, or `AddRequestParametersParsers(LiteralParseOptions)`.
 - The tokenizer/recursive-descent parser (`ExpressionParser`) is internal — not part of the public API.

 Typically referenced by whichever layer reads incoming query parameters (usually the **presentation/API layer** — a controller, minimal API handler, or an application-service method that accepts raw query strings).